-Cause: In the model, you may have misspelled the name of the custom class for the entity.
+Cause: In the model, you misspelled the name of the custom class for the entity.

-Remedy: Ensure that the spelling of name of the custom class in the model matches the spelling of the custom class you implement.
+Remedy: Ensure that the spelling of the custom class name in the model matches the spelling of the custom class you implement.

-Custom accessor methods are not invoked, key dependencies are not obeyed
+Custom accessor methods are not invoked, and key dependencies are not obeyed